Basic Emergency Kit

 (place in sturdy containers and do not burn unattended)

-We covered candles but let’s now add that there is probably no better container than the UCO Candle Lantern.
-As to fire, no, you always need to have 3 sources of ignition!
-Better yet, make yourself a fire kit.
+We covered candles.
+However, we should mention that there is probably no better container than the UCO Candle Lantern.
+As to fire, no, you always need to have three sources of ignition!
+Better yet, make yourself a survival fire kit.

 Change of Clothing and Footwear for Each Household Member

 Think of this as seasonally appropriate clothing.
-Perhaps keep a bin or large bag ready to go with a spare jacket, gloves, socks, etc. You will find gloves and socks get soaked when you are fighting the elements in the winter months and they are the first items needing to be swapped out.
+Perhaps keep a bin or large bag ready with a spare jacket, gloves, socks, etc. You will find gloves and socks get soaked when you are fighting the elements in the winter months, and they are the first items that need to be changed.

 Sleeping Bag or Warm Blanket for Each Household Member